 Wadden Sea Traditional Fishers Netherlands

-Each fisher specializes in one or more techniques and works with a limited number of sea species that include mullet, sea bass, white perch, smelts, bot (a type of halibut), crabs and mussels.
-One of the fishermen has also been smoking fish for over forty years.
+Each fisherman is specialized in one or more of these techniques and working on a limited number of marine species.
+It is fishing for mullet, sea bass, smelt (which in this area smells like cucumber), "bot" (a kind of halibut), crabs and mussels.
+In the past, many fishermen pursued eel, which today, however, has disappeared from these waters, probably as a result of dams, which have changed the salinity.
+One of the fishermen has also been responsible for smoking fish and eels for over forty years.

-The Presidium promotes the work of the Wadden Sea traditional fishers and their products, focusing on the least exploited species.
-In particular, it assists with marketing, consumer education and training activities for young people.
+The Presidium promotes the work of the Wadden Sea traditional fishers and their products, in particular assisting with marketing, consumer education for children and adults, training activities for young people, and restoring pride in the fishers for their work.
+It also encourages fishers to fish different species.

-Other projects that the fishers are engaged in include: direct sale projects in cooperation with various restaurants and a producers’ market in Amsterdam; labelling the fish as certified regional product; and a small cafeteria where Wadden Sea fish is sold alongside top quality products from the natural park (meat, cheese, etc.).
+Other projects that the fishers are engaged in include direct sale projects in cooperation with a producers’ market in Amsterdam, labeling the fish as certified regional products and a small cafeteria where Wadden Sea fish is sold alongside top quality products from the natural park (meat, cheese, etc.).

 tel. +31 651063180